ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 Other concurrent transactions cannot read or modify the record due to the exclusive lock.

 Optimistic locking does not use explicit locking mechanism by the database.
-The integrity is maintained via conditioning update by load time information.
+The integrity is maintained via conditioning update by load-time information.
 Let's demonstrate it on the workers:

 ```sql